External Detachment: Finding Your Path to Inner Freedom

 Reclaim your center from external circumstances, the core of your being is one that is capable of being unshaken by external storms, should we be tough enough, and learn the importance of not caring too much, when caring too much is counter-productive to us.
 It's about recognizing that true happiness doesn't reside in fleeting possessions or achievements, but in the quiet strength of your own inner world, which, technically, is what you have the most control of in this life.

 Yes, your car, your house, your job, your social media stats - they belong to you.
 But they are not you.
-They are seperate and will always be.
+They are separate and will always be.
 Attaching them to yourself too much can be a mistake you'll regret, should they vanish.
 They are transient, borrowed from life.
 When they fade, as all things inevitably will, a piece of you doesn't have vanish with them...
 Not if your inner core is strong enough.

-At the very least, you can decrease your attachment, and thus, you'll be able to better reclaim your center, as seperate of the external world.
+At the very least, you can decrease your attachment, and thus, you'll be able to better reclaim your center, as separate of the external world.
 That applies to philosophers as well, but I digress.
 The external world might not care for you, either way, if you're too irrelevant when you die.
 Concern should be there in the name of practicality.
 Otherwise you'll be wasting your emotional energies, leading to burnout.

 My advice is simple: stop outsourcing your happiness.
 Stop looking for it in the ever-shifting sands of external validation.
 Remember, Diogenes found his happiness in a barrel.
 You can find yours anywhere, for it is a matter of mindset, more than anything else.
 And I'm only addressing happiness because many of you value it so much over success.